Drive Sober or Get Pulled Over

 TALLAHASSEE, Fla. – As part of the national Drive Sober or Get Pulled Over safety campaign, starting today, the Florida Highway Patrol (FHP) will concentrate enforcement efforts on impaired driving through the Labor Day holiday.
 FHP joins law enforcement and highway safety agencies across the nation to remove impaired drivers from roadways and save lives.

-“Impaired driving puts drivers, passengers and pedestrians at risk, and each year it claims the lives of too many people,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
-“If you drink, be responsible and have a designated driver to get you to your destination safely.
+“Driving drunk or drugged puts drivers, passengers and pedestrians at risk, and each year it claims the lives of too many people,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
+“If you are under the influence of alcohol or any substance, be responsible and have a designated driver to get you to your destination safely.
 There is never an excuse for impaired driving.”

 To Arrive Alive, always: